A Series of Unfortunate Events: Narration style

 Lemony Snicket continuously maintains that the story is true and that it is his "solemn duty" to record it.
 Snicket often goes off into humorous or satirical asides, discussing his opinions or personal life.

 Lemony Snicket's narration and commentary are characteristically cynical and despondent.
 In the blurb for each book, Snicket warns of the misery the reader may experience in reading about the Baudelaire orphans and suggests abandoning the books altogether.
 However, he also provides ample comic relief with wry, dark humor.
 Snicket's narration has been described as "self-conscious" and "post-modern".
 Daphne Merkin characterizes Snicket's narration style as "droll and detached."

 When describing a character whom the Baudelaires have met before, Snicket often describes the character first and does not reveal the name of the character until they have been thoroughly described.
 Lemony Snicket starts each book with a "post-modern dissection of the reading experience" before linking it back to how he presents the story of the Baudelaires and what their current situation is.
 Snicket often uses alliteration to name locations, as well as book titles, throughout the story.
 Many of the books start with a theme being introduced that is continually referenced throughout the book—such as the repeated comparisons of the words "nervous" and "anxious" in The Ersatz Elevator, the consistent use of the phrase "where there's smoke, there's fire" in The Slippery Slope, and the descriptions of the water cycle in The Grim Grotto.

 Repetition

-The plots of the first seven books follow the same basic pattern: the Baudelaires go to a new guardian in a new location, where Count Olaf appears and attempts to steal their fortune.
+The plots of the first seven books follow the same basic pattern: the Baudelaires go to a new guardian in a new location, where Count Olaf appears and attempts to steal their fortune; although the guardian is killed off, Olaf's schemes are foiled.
 The books following pick up where the previous book ended.
 There are thirteen books in the series and each book has thirteen chapters.
 The last book in the series, The End, contains two stories: The End, which has 13 chapters, and a separate "book" that is titled Chapter Fourteen.
 The location of each book's events is usually identified in the book's title; the first twelve book titles are generally alliterative.